-UNHCR staff provides refugees and asylum-seekers in Cairo with essential information on life-saving assistance. ©UNHCR/Jaime Gimenez Refugee Status Determination UNHCR conducts Refugee Status Determination (RSD) on behalf of the Government and facilitates access to protection, basic needs, and essential services, such as health and education.
+Mohamed, a 2-year-old refugee from Sudan who suffers from anemia, received medical treatment at a UNHCR-supported clinic in Cairo.
+He fled war-torn Sudan with his mother, Nour, in 2023. ©UNHCR/Pedro Costa Gomes Refugee Status Determination UNHCR conducts Refugee Status Determination (RSD) on behalf of the Government and facilitates access to protection, basic needs, and essential services, such as health and education.
 UNHCR Egypt strategically utilizes RSD to maximize protection benefits for many asylum-seekers while maintaining the integrity of the asylum system.
 Before and after the Sudan crisis, UNHCR Egypt has been the largest and most productive RSD mandate operation globally.
 In 2024, UNHCR finalized 12,650 RSD decisions.
 Durable Solutions Due to its location, Egypt is part of the Syrian and Central Mediterranean resettlement initiatives.
 In 2024, some 5,250 refugees were submitted for resettlement consideration.
 Moreover, more than 3,000 refugees departed for resettlement countries.
 UNHCR Egypt continues to prioritize Complementary Pathways as a means of a long-lasting solution for refugees and asylum-seekers in Egypt.
-Since December 2024, more than 12,500 Syrian refugees have requested UNHCR to close their case files in Egypt, indicating their desire to return to Syria.
-According to the January 2025 Refugee Perception and Intention Survey (RPIS), 42% of Syrian refugees in Egypt expressed an intention to return home in the next 12 months, up from just 1% in 2024.
-Based on these shifts, UNHCR plans to support the voluntary return of approximately 25,000 Syrian refugees from Egypt in 2025, subject to funds available.
+Since December 2024, more than 22,200 Syrian refugees have requested UNHCR to close their case files in Egypt, indicating their desire to return to Syria.
+Additionally, 16,400 Syrian refugees have spontaneously departed.
+According to a UNHCR survey carried out in January, 42% of Syrian refugees in Egypt expressed an intention to return home in the next year, up from just 1% in 2024.
+Based on these shifts, UNHCR plans to support the voluntary return of 25,000 Syrian refugees from Egypt in 2025, subject to funds available.
 Education UNHCR advocates for enrolling refugees and asylum-seekers in public schools on the same footing as Egyptians.
 In 2024, UNHCR provided education cash grants to 82,000 refugee children.
 Furthermore, based on the needs identified by the Ministry of Education, UNHCR provided bridging classes, and teacher training, supported the refurbishment of schools, and supplied equipment, and other necessities to assist the Egyptian facilities in absorbing the refugee children.
 Health UNHCR supports national efforts to improve the quality of health services to refugees and asylum-seekers and the host population in areas with high concentrations of refugees.
 This entails strengthening the existing national health systems through capacity-building and provision of equipment.
-Through its partners, UNHCR Egypt provided some 100,000 primary care consultations to refugees and supported specialized healthcare, including hospital care, to some 5,000 individuals in 2024.
-UNHCR is working with the Government and other UN agencies to ensure that refugees and asylum-seekers are granted access to public healthcare and is planning to pilot refugee inclusion in some of the governorates where the Universal Health Insurance System has been rolled out.
+Through partners, UNHCR Egypt provided some 100,000 primary care consultations to refugees and supported specialized healthcare, including hospital care, to some 5,000 individuals in 2024.
+However, due to a lack of funding in 2025, UNHCR has been forced to suspend most of its healthcare activities, leaving thousands of refugee patients without support.